- ordered set of values, indexed collection

 - using delete on an array item doesn’t update the

-property of the array, use Array.prototype.splice()
+length property of the array, use Array.prototype.splice() instead

 Array iteration